envoyproxy/gateway/site/content/en/v1.0.0/user/operations/deployment-mode.md

 #### Kubernetes

 * The default deployment model is - Envoy Gateway **watches** for resources such a `Service` & `HTTPRoute` in **all** namespaces and **creates** managed data plane resources such as EnvoyProxy `Deployment` in the **namespace where Envoy Gateway is running**.
-* Envoy Gateway also supports [Namespaced deployment mode][], you can watch resources in the specific namespaces by assigning `EnvoyGateway.provider.kubernetes.watch.namespaces` or `EnvoyGateway.provider.kubernetes.watch.namespaceSelector` and **creates** managed data plane resources in the **namespace where Envoy Gateway is running**.
+* Envoy Gateway also supports [Namespaced deployment mode](../../api/extension_types#kuberneteswatchmode), you can watch resources in the specific namespaces by assigning `EnvoyGateway.provider.kubernetes.watch.namespaces` or `EnvoyGateway.provider.kubernetes.watch.namespaceSelector` and **creates** managed data plane resources in the **namespace where Envoy Gateway is running**.
-* Support for alternate deployment modes is being tracked [here][issue1117].
+* Support for alternate deployment modes is being tracked [here](https://github.com/envoyproxy/gateway/issues/1117).

 ### Multi-tenancy

 #### Kubernetes

 * A `tenant` is a group within an organization (e.g. a team or department) who shares organizational resources.
 We recommend each `tenant` deploy their own Envoy Gateway controller in their respective `namespace`.
 Below is an example of deploying Envoy Gateway by the `marketing` and `product` teams in separate namespaces.

 * Lets deploy Envoy Gateway in the `marketing` namespace and also watch resources only in this namespace.
 We are also setting the controller name to a unique string here `gateway.envoyproxy.io/marketing-gatewayclass-controller`.